Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Construction page

 On the construction page theres a list of items within every section.
-Within that list are links that will open the tools page and it will automatically scroll down to that specific tool so the user knows how the tool looks like widouth having to go to a different website
+Within that list are links that will open the tools page and it will automatically scroll down to that specific tool so the user knows how the tool looks like widouth having to go to a different website.
+The tools page also opens in a new tab so the user doesn't have to go back and forward.

 ### Contact page